BARDSEY FIELDS

 The reason for collecting the seeds is to increase biodiversity on the reserves.
 Different native wild flowers, trees and shrubs support a wide range of mammals, plants and micro-organisms and are necessary for healthy ecosystems.
 For example, dandelions support more than 50 species of insects, birdsfoot trefoil over 130 and oak trees more than 2,300.

-Seeds collected and propagated will be planted in Bardsey Fields, now that grazing, cutting and scarifying has removed the dense grass sward.
+Seeds collected and propagated have been planted in Bardsey Fields, now that grazing, cutting and scarifying has removed the dense grass sward.
 This enables wildflower seeds and plug plants to become established.